turanszkij/WickedEngine/README.md

 <img align="right" src="https://turanszkij.files.wordpress.com/2018/11/physics.gif"/>

 ### Platforms:
-- Windows PC Desktop (x86, x64)
+- Windows 10 Desktop (x86, x64)
-- Universal Windows (x86, x64, ARM, Phone, XBOX One)
+- UWP (x86, x64, ARM, Phone, XBOX One)
+- Linux (<a href="https://github.com/turanszkij/WickedEngine/tree/linux">experimental branch</a>)

-### Requirements:
+### How to build:

-- Windows 10
+#### Windows
-- Visual Studio 2019 with latest Windows 10 SDK

-### Getting started:
+To build Wicked Engine for Windows 10, use Visual Studio and the provided solution file. <b>Make sure that you have the latest Windows SDK and updated operating system</b>.
 There are a couple of projects that you can run up front: Editor, Tests and Template.
 You just have to set either as startup project and press F5 in Visual Studio to build and run.

 If you wish to integrate Wicked Engine into your own project, you can use it as a static library and link it to your application.
 For this, you must first compile the engine library project for the desired platform.
 For Windows Desktop, this is the WickedEngine_Windows project.
 After that, set the following dependencies to this library in Visual Studio this way in the implementing project (paths are as if your project is inside the engine root folder):